oxctl/support-utils/course-index/README.md

-# Manage the course index settins
+# Manage the course index settings

 These scripts are for managing the course index settings on a large number of courses